 Our day began with a drive through La Pine, northbound on US97 toward Bend.

 It was a fresh, clean morning after the overnight rain and it just felt good.
 Back home we have had nothing but hot summer days and not a drop of rain for months.
 We really savored the cool, wet morning.
 Hopefully, we’d soon have such mornings back home again.

 We turned off US97 just as we were entering Bend, and followed some surface streets to US20 which we’d drive most of the day.
 We were soon out in the rural hi-desert of Oregon, eastbound toward Idaho.
 Our day’s destination of Ontario lies on the west bank of the Snake River which is the Idaho state line.

 There were pines along with junipers in the high desert, but they soon disappeared as we continued east.

 Somewhere along US20 we pulled into a large roadside area and whipped up breakfast.
 I enjoyed a Jimmy Dean’s Delight breakfast sandwich and a mandarin orange.
 Lavonne had Cheerios and a banana.
-It was time we began eating a bit less after all the recent goodies we’ve been having.
+It was time we began eating a bit less after all the recent goodies we’d been enjoying.

 A Dale’s Diner along US20 in the Oregon high desert.
 We enjoyed a decent breakfast aboard, then continued east.

-The high desert drive reminded me of Arizona without all the cactus.
+The high desert drive reminded me of Arizona without all the cactuses.
 There seemed to be thousands of square miles of scrub and little else, and I enjoyed driving through it all.

 We drove through a lot of desert with nothing but scrub to see.
 Still, it was beautiful in its own way.